JetBrains-Research/litmuskt/README.md

   There are a few predefined subclasses of this interface.
   For example, the class `LitmusIIOutcome` with `II` standing for "int, int" expects two integers as an outcome.
   This class have two fields `var r1: Int` and `var r2: Int`.
-  These fields should be set inside litmus test's threads, and then they will be automatically used to form an outcome `listOf(r1, r2)`.
+  These fields should be set inside litmus test's threads, and then they will be automatically used to form an outcome.

-* If the outcome is a `List`, you can use a shorter syntax for declaring accepted / interesting / forbidden outcomes.
+* Additionally, if the state implements `LitmusAutoOutcome`, you can use a shorter syntax for declaring accepted / interesting / forbidden outcomes.
-  Just use `accept(vararg outcome)` counterparts to specify expected elements.
+  For example, for `LitmusIIOutcome` you can use `accept(r1: Int, r2: Int)` to add `(r1, r2)` as an accepted outcome.
+* Finally, `LitmusAutoOutcome` is considerably more performant than manually creating any extra outcome object.
+It is therefore strongly advised to use this interface at all times.
 * Since each test usually has its own specific state, it is quite useful to use anonymous classes for them.

 Using these features, the test from above can be shortened as follows: